Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 ## Repository And Scouting

-Create repository on [hub.docker.com](https://hub.docker.com/) on your account.
+Create a repository on [dockerhub.io](https://dockerhub.io) on your account.

 Enroll your account.